 Pro Compression Socks for Nurses

 Healthcare workers need the best compression socks they can get.
 A pair of high-quality compression socks will provide more reliable results and will hold up a longer time than their cheaper competitors.
 Considering the sheer number of hours nurses spend on their feet, longevity is an important quality in compression socks.

 Dr. Motion offer socks socks in a great variety of different colors, patterns, and designs.
 You can pick socks that match with your scrubs while adhering to dress codes and your work environment.

 Every individual needs the right compression socks.
 Medical socks are available from knee high to ankle socks.
 Getting the correct compression will maximize the benefits of the socks.
 Which compression is right for you will vary, but there are a few guidelines that can help you choose.

 In general, healthcare workers prefer moderate compression in the 15 to 20 mmHg range.
 For those who have stronger issues, like persistent swelling or developing varicose veins, a compression in the 20 to 30 mmHg range is recommended.
 A higher compression than that should not be necessary unless it is accompanied by the diagnosis of a specific condition.

 Transform Your Work Day

 Compression socks will help you fight swelling and varicose veins, and can help you battle fatigue.
 Keeping your energy up at the end of a long day of work is invaluable in health care.
 This leads to better shifts and less stress over all.
-Your compression socks will also reduce recovery time for your legs after a string of long days.Browse Dr. Motion’s selection of compression socks.
-You’ll find a style you love in the firmness that can improve your daily life considerably.
+Your compression socks will also reduce recovery time for your legs after a string of long days.Browse Dr. Motion’s wide selection of compression socks.
+You’ll find a style you love, the size that fits you best, and the firmness that can improve your daily life considerably.
 It’s amazing what can happen when you invest in quality footwear.